LgameNGL/BoogaAutoFarm/README.md

 Script information:
 Seems like autopickup is broken, but level and gold farm still work.

 PSU obfuscators don't work on KRNL so if you use that then it won't work.
+(Level farm works..
+I open-sourced it. enjoy)

 Make sure to read the comments inside the scripts they tell you what to do.